neuromore/Doc/neuromoreStudio/Tutorial_GettingStarted.md

 ![Adding a frequency band node](../neuromoreStudio/Images/FirstApplication/11_Frequency_Band.png)

-We now want to stream the average Alpha amplitude into a variable so that we can control the video volume based on its value.
+We now want to stream the average Alpha amplitude into a variable so that we can control the video brightness based on its value.
 In neuromore Studio we can expose custom variables of the classifier using _Custom Feedback_ nodes available under the _Output_ tab.

 As we drag the node in and connect it to the output of the _Frequency Band_ node we see the average Alpha amplitude being streamed between the two nodes.
 Also the graph shows us that the value is not in range: we hence need to adapt the value range of the _Custom Feedback_ node.
 Let's set it to a range of 0 to 100 where maximal focus is reached when the Alpha amplitude is at 100.
 This is of course not a real focus trainer - for that we would have to assess a baseline first or dynamically compare the Alpha activity with the activity of the other bands.
 But for now it should be enough to get the idea of creating an end-to-end neuro-feedback application in neuromore.
 ![Adding a _Custom Feedback_ node](../neuromoreStudio/Images/FirstApplication/12_Custom_Feedback.png)
 ![Adding a _Custom Feedback_ node](../neuromoreStudio/Images/FirstApplication/13_Avg_Alpha.png)

-To control the volume of our video we need to map the average Alpha amplitude to a range of 0 to 1. neuromore Studio offers a variety of mathematical operations under the _Math_ tab: one of them is a _Remap_ node which we now drag into the graph.
+To control the brightness of our video we need to map the average Alpha amplitude to a range of 0 to 1. neuromore Studio offers a variety of mathematical operations under the _Math_ tab: one of them is a _Remap_ node which we now drag into the graph.
 Set its input range to 0 - 100 and its output range to 0 - 1 while enabling output clamping.
 Then place it in between the _Frequency Band_ and the _Custom Feedback_ node and remove the link between those two nodes by right-clicking it.

 ![Adding a remap node](../neuromoreStudio/Images/FirstApplication/14_Remap.png)